ONSdigital/dp-data-tools/dp-identity-data-migration/groupsdataextraction/README.md

 2. In the other Terminal Widow set the Environment Variables :-

+    N.B. the `validusers_filename` should be pointing at your local copy of the file generated during the userdataextraction.

     ```shell
     export environment=<'localhost' 'sandbox' 'staging' 'prod'>
     if environment = localhost